-So many people around the world have not yet stopped gaping at two factor authentication process while a US based start-up company uQontrol has already introduced a three factor authentication and taken online security to an all new level.
+The world has not yet stopped gaping at the two-factor authentication process while uQontrol, a US-based start-up company, has already introduced a three-factor authentication; taking online security to an all-new level.

-Physically the Qkey is similar to a usb stick with an embedded EMV chip (as used in credit cards and debit cards) embedded on it.
-The Qkey offers a storage capacity of 4GB where the user details are stored through a dedicated browser interface.
+Physically, the Qkey is similar to a USB stick with an embedded EMV chip (as used in credit and debit cards).
+It offers a 4GB storage capacity to store user details through a dedicated browser interface.
 A strong master password forms the first factor of authentication, an OTP forms the second factor and to confirm a payment process the key needs to be physically tapped thus completing the third factor.

-Qkey will help prevent online frauds and increase security greatly.
+Qkey will help prevent online fraud and increase security greatly.
 3 wrong password entries would render the key unusable.
 Each Qkey is unique to a user.
-A general question that rises in every human mind is what if one forgets his password.
-In such a case the Qkey would need to be reset by uQontrol which is a pretty long process because of the need to authenticate properly every caller making such a claim.
+A general question that arises in every human mind is what if one forgets his password.
+In such a case, uQontrol will have to reset the Qkey.
+This is a pretty long process because of the need to authenticate every caller making such a claim.

-Along with online security, the Qkey also enhances ones online shopping experience by feeding details like credit card information, preferred websites and shipping information before-hand which saves a lot of time.
-The Qkey also connects to mobile using built in NFC.
-As of now the Qkey works on Windows interface both on mobile and laptops however uQontrol has promised to soon make it compatible with MAC, Android and iOS.
+Besides online security, the Qkey enhances one’s online shopping experience by feeding details like credit card information, preferred websites and shipping information beforehand.
+This saves a lot of time.
+Moreover, the Qkey also connects to mobile using built-in NFC.
+Currently, it works on Windows interface both on mobile and laptops.
+Nonetheless, uQontrol has promised to soon make it compatible with MAC, Android and iOS.

-The Qkey is only available in US markets till now but not long before Qkey or a similar technology makes way through Indian markets.
-With serious concern about online security and online frauds around the world such a thing would definitely be a tool many would be willing to try.
+The Qkey is only available in US markets.
+However, it is not long before Qkey or a similar technology is introduced in Indian markets.
+With serious concerns about online security and fraud around the world, such technology would be a useful tool.